-Shouldn’t they be cheaper than in-person trainings?
-Many people prefer online trainings because they typically offer more flexibility than live trainings.
-But is an online training even worth the investment?
+Shouldn’t they be cheaper than in-person training?
+Many people prefer online training because they typically offer more flexibility than live training.
+But is online training even worth the investment?

-As the founder of the Uplifted online yoga instructor certification program, I can give you inside access to exactly what’s behind the cost of many online yoga teacher trainings.
+As the founder of the Uplifted online yoga instructor certification program, I can give you inside access to exactly what’s behind the cost of many online yoga teacher training.

-First, let’s clarify the difference between an online yoga teacher training and a hybrid yoga teacher training.
+First, let’s clarify the difference between online yoga teacher training and hybrid yoga teacher training.

 Online Yoga Teacher Training

-An online training takes place solely online.
-It could include some pre-recorded materials as well live-online classes and group calls designed to prepare you to teach yoga both online and in-person.
+Online training takes place solely online.
+It could include some pre-recorded materials as well as live-online classes and group calls designed to prepare you to teach yoga both online and in person.

 Hybrid Yoga Teacher Training